-James is frequently instructed to act in leading public law cases with national security and/or criminal features and is a member of the Attorney General’s Civil C Panel.
+James is frequently instructed to act in leading public law cases with national security and/or criminal features.
 He has appeared for the Government as junior before the Supreme Court, High Court and SIAC.
 James has acted in TPIM (Terrorism Prevention and Investigation Measures Act 2011) proceedings and was instructed as junior in the first ever Temporary Exclusion Order (under the Counter-Terrorism and Security Act 2015) imposed on a returnee from ISIL-controlled territory.
 He acts in judicial reviews against immigration decisions, damage claims and inquests.

 James’ current instructions include challenges to decisions by the Secretary of State to deprive individuals of their British nationality or exclude them from the United Kingdom, on going advice on disclosure into legacy inquests in Northern Ireland and he is junior counsel to the Security Service in the Undercover Policing Inquiry.

 With a criminal background and significant experience in human rights law James is always available to advise on challenges to decisions by public bodies.